rmnavr/hs_study/map/hs_tooling.md

 - **Module** — organized namespace with corresponding `*.hs` files

 Core packages and modules:
-- Full list of packages coming with ghc install by default: [ghc docs](https://downloads.haskell.org/ghc/latest/docs/users_guide/9.12.2-notes.html#included-libraries)
+- Full list of packages coming with ghc install by default: [[→ ghc docs]](https://downloads.haskell.org/ghc/latest/docs/users_guide/9.12.2-notes.html#included-libraries)
 - **Prelude** is imported automatically and reimports mostly from **base** package (but from others too)